pivotal/docs-tap/application-accelerator/best-practices/accelerators.hbs.md

   of creating multiple very similar accelerators.
 - Options must be straightforward, having a description that states the role it plays in the accelerator.
 Options must have the default value when appropriate.
-- Options must be short for ease of navigation.
-Options must also be conditional on other options when it's appropriate.
+- Options must be short so that they are easy to navigate.
+Options must be conditional on other options if appropriate.
-- Free text options that have limitations on their values must ensure that these limitations are met by providing a regular expression-based validation.
+- Options that have limitations on their values must validate these limitations with a regular expression-based validation.
 This validation ensures early feedback on invalid user input.
 - Generated application skeletons must have a detailed README file that describes the function and structure of a generated application.
 It must provide detailed information about how developers